Juvenile Crimes Small Firm. Big Practice.

 Charleston Juvenile Crimes Attorneys

 If a child is accused of a crime, their case will progress through the family court, and a judge will determine whether or not they have committed the offense.
-Although the steps a juvenile criminal case may go through appear similar to those of an adult criminal matter, they are very different.
+Although the steps a juvenile criminal case may go through appear similar to those of an adult criminal, they are very different.
 Thus, if your child is facing charges, you need a juvenile crimes attorney in Charleston, South Carolina, on your side who understands this system and will fight hard to protect your child's future.

 In South Carolina, a juvenile will proceed through hearings and evaluations to determine how best to resolve their matter.

-The exact process a child may go through depends on their circumstances, but may include the following:
+The exact process a child may go through depends on their circumstances but may include the following:

 Accused of a Violation